Global Contrast Masked Autoencoders Are Powerful Pathological Representation Learners: Methodology

-The vision transformer (ViT) \cite{26} is regarded as encoder backbone $f_{en}$.
-Firstly, 224 * 224 tiles $\mathcal{I}_{tile}$ are divided into regular non overlapping patches (16 * 16) $\mathcal{I}_{patch}$; Then, the patch is randomly sampled by uniform distribution to mask some patches, and the visible parts form a new subset of patches $\mathcal{I}_{patch(vis)}$.
-The image features of the visible parts are embedded by linear projection and the position information is encoded by positional embeddings, where position embedding is implemented by standard learnable 1D vectors.
+The image features of the visible parts are embedded by linear projection, and the position information is encoded by positional embeddings.
+Specifically, the 2D image of the visible part $\mathcal{I}_{patch(vis)}\in{R^{V\times(p^2\times{C})}}$ is flatted and mapped to the Dth dimension through a trainable linear projection, and the output vector is a patch embedding.
+Then, standard learnable 1D vectors are added to the patch embedding to preserve the position information.
 The embedded features and position information are fed into the transformer block to extract a latent representation of the visible parts of the tile.

-\subsection{Tile Feature Extraction}
+\subsection{Tile feature extraction}